Charter School Growth Fund (Charter Fund Inc)

 -

-What CSGF Evaluates: According to their website, "CSGF conducts a comprehensive and rigorous evaluation process, examining every dimension of operations, leadership, academic outcomes, and financial integrity to determine whether an organization is truly prepared to grow."
+What CSGF Evaluates: According to their website, "CSGF conducts a comprehensive and rigorous evaluation process, examining every dimension of operations, leadership, academic outcomes, and financial integrity to determine whether an organisation is truly prepared to grow."

-Stanford Validation: A Stanford University CREDO study noted: "The strong effect size of Charter School Growth Fund schools suggests [the organization] has developed a screening process" to identify networks likely to succeed during expansion.
+Stanford Validation: A Stanford University CREDO study noted: "The strong effect size of Charter School Growth Fund schools suggests [the organisation] has developed a screening process" to identify networks likely to succeed during expansion.
 This indicates CSGF's selection criteria are evidence-based and predictive of success.

 Key Takeaways for Grant Writers